devditoi/vstd_blockchain/devlog.md

 - [x] Renamed project from `MMB` → `VSTD` (Vietnam Stable Digital) to improve clarity and positioning.
 - [x] Updated test logic to reflect gas-free transaction support.
 - [ ] Refactor all `self.chain` references to use new storage wrapper.
+    - [ ] Replace all `self.chain` to the new storage wrapper
+    - [ ] REWRITE all the old dummy chain logic for like, serialize, deserialize.
+    - [ ] Rewrite chain sync, chain deserialization